Outer Wilds

 If you’re still not sure whether you’ll like Outer Wilds or not, just look at my other recommendations.
 If we appear to have similar tastes, you’ll love this game too!
 It’s one of my favorite pieces of visual media of all time.

 One thing to keep in mind is that the game can be a bit confusing and overwhelming at first.
-Don’t worry about it, it’s normal, just keep playing, after two or three hours you should get a sense of how the game works, and remember that there is no timer, you can do things at your own pace.
-Well, technically there is a timer of sorts, and I’ll try not to spoil anything, but it doesn’t penalize you for failing to do anything.
-You only have two currencies in Outer Wilds, knowledge and time, and since you can’t really lose knowledge (unless you have dementia, in which case I’m sorry), you only ever lose time, which just means you have to try again.
+Don’t worry about it, it’s normal, just keep playing.
+After two or three hours you should get a sense of how the game works, and remember — there is no timer, you can do things at your own pace.
+Well, technically there is a timer of sorts, and I’ll try not to spoil anything, but it doesn’t directly penalize you for failing to do anything “on time”.
+You may have to repeat some actions, but that’s a normal part of every puzzle game, even if it feels more frustrating here.
+The ship controls can also be a bit hard to get used to.
+If you’re playing on PC, it may be easier to use a controller.

 Okay, have I convinced you yet?
-The next paragraphs will have spoilers, so please don’t read further if you haven’t played the game yet.
-Even if you don’t plan on playing Outer Wilds for now, you may want to play it eventually.
+The next paragraphs will have some spoilers, so please don’t read further if you haven’t played the game yet.
+There won’t be any big narrative spoilers, but like I said before, the least you know before playing, the better.
+Even if you don’t plan on playing Outer Wilds for now, you may want to, eventually.
 You have been warned.

-I’m glad that I played Outer Wilds.
+I’m very glad that I played Outer Wilds.
 It’s a unique experience that I won’t forget anytime soon.
-I’d love too, so I could play the game again without remembering anything, but since that’s not happening (unless, as aforementioned, I start to lose my memory, but hopefully not 😅) I’m at least able to tell you all to go play it.
+I’d love to, so I could play the game again without remembering anything, but since that’s not happening (unless I start to lose my memory, but hopefully not 😅), I’m at least able to tell you all to go play it.
 I sincerely hope that you love it just as much as I did. 💖